Current Call for Papers

 ZARCH is currently accepting the submission of articles for their consideration, following the external Peer Review process as described on this website.
 They should address the topic for the upcoming issue.

-Expected publication date: June 2020
+Expected publication date: December 2020